Centre of Tallahassee: Renovation as The Centre of Tallahassee

 Renovations on the mall began in September 2014, including a planned demolition of the former Dillard's space, prior to a change of plans that resulted in the continued presence of the big box store so that it could be refitted.
 At the time renovation began, only 12 stores were open.
 At the same time, the mall was renamed Centre of Tallahassee.
 The Centre (formerly mall) was refitted so that a number of its former hallways would resemble the roads and paths of a town square in a traditional Swiss or Austrian burg, including cobbled walkways suitable for both slow-moving automotives and pedestrian foot traffic.
 Beginning with a liquor bar built into the AMC movie theater, a number of new commercial businesses were then established in the newly refurbished Centre of Tallahassee, including Urban Food Market, an organic food grocery store, wine bar, and deli, plus a branch campus of the popular Tallahassee charter middle school School of Arts and Sciences (locally known as SAS) located in the Centre of Tallahassee's former Dillard's anchor wing.
 Changes also included an outdoor amphitheater intended for public local concerts.
-Between 2016 and 2018, popular and notable music artists such as Steve Miller Band, Dashboard Confessional, Coolio, Willie Nelson, Blink 182, and Alice Cooper were booked and played successful live shows at the venue, drawing in a respectably sized audience from the Leon County and surrounding areas.
+Between 2016 and 2018, music artists including Steve Miller Band, Dashboard Confessional, Coolio, Willie Nelson, Blink 182, and Alice Cooper performed at the venue, drawing in a respectably sized audience from the Leon County and surrounding areas.
 During this time, Belk and AMC planned renovations as the mall transformed into the Centre of Tallahassee.